Table of Contents

 Occasionally, these products are found in transparent containers, where the label and sticker are then designed in a contrasting color to the bottle.
 Cautionary instructions, usage patterns, dosage information, chemical content, and storage details are mandatory here.
 In the packaging design of these cleaning products, industrial forms and dark, high-contrast colors should be used to convey a sense of chemical and non-food nature.

-Container and Label Design for Industrial Cleaners
+Container and Label Design for Industrial Cleaners sample

 8. Container and Label Design for Laundry Products